addb-swstarlab/NoRTune/README.md

-# TMPTune
+# NoRTune
-This is a temporary reposiotry for Spark Tuning.
+This is a reposiotry for Spark Tuning.
 The base of this code is [here](https://github.com/LeoIV/Bounce).

 ## Installation